 He married a respected nurse named Jessie Augusta Bulled in 1909.
 Their son John was born the following year.
 Then, in 1911, Lee abandoned Jessie and young John in Lambeth Workhouse, leaving her destitute and pregnant with their second child.

-What became of Lee after that, however, was something of a mystery.
+What became of Lee after that, however, was something of a mystery for a long time.

 It was commonly believed he had gone overseas and died there, until a historian made a discovery in 2002.
 A death certificate and unmarked grave suggested Lee had died in a workhouse in Tavistock and was buried there.